 Frequently Asked Questions

 Our fees are reasonable and at a fraction of the cost of an attorney.
-We charge hourly and get paid at the end of each session.
+No retainers.
+We charge hourly, fees are paid at the end of each session.

 We offer a free phone consultation to help you determine if mediation is right for you.
 Contact us for more information or to schedule a consultation.